stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 the kustomization overrider YAML as string
 ```

+`packageName: kustomization` is required.
 The override either adds new entries or updates existing entries.
 It does not remove existing entries.

 ## Subscribing to a specific branch